-- The objectives and policies of the Rural designation in Section 5.3 apply to Deep Bay Southwest, and the policies in this section 5.8 support further development if specific access, servicing and amenities are provided. - 10 In the Deep Bay Southwest designation, up to 300 clustering residential dwelling units potential may is be-supported pursuant to Alternative Forms of Rural Development Policies in Section 5.10 of this Planthrough reduction of minimum lot size.
-Adjacent parcels may be considered as a single parcel for the purposes of design of the development. - 11.The Deep Bay Southwest designation is an eligible receiver area for through transfer of dwelling unit potential pursuant to Alternative Forms of Rural Development Policies in Section 5.10. and Despite the maximum increase in number of dwelling units to receiver parcels in Section 5.10, Deep Bay Southwest may have a total of 240 residential units.
-For clarity, this does not include secondary suites, which are permitted in addition to this number. reduction of minimum lot size, and consistent with the following: - 9.12.
-The form of residential development must be consistent with the following: - a) dwelling units must include a mix of housing choices including single-family, townhouses to a maximum of a four-plex, and courtyard housing; and - b)-secondary suites are only-permitted within single-family dwelling units.; - c)b) residential building height is limited to 2 storeys and 11 metres; and - 13.
-Residential development is designated a development permit area for establishment of objectives for the form and character of intensive residential and multi-family residential development Area in accordance with Section 488.1 of the Local Government Act
+- 9. The objectives and policies of the Rural designation in Section 5.3 apply to Deep Bay Southwest, and the policies in this section 5.8 support further development if specific access, servicing and amenities are provided. - 10.In the Deep Bay Southwest designation, clustering residential dwelling unit potential is supported pursuant to Alternative Forms of Rural Development Policies in Section 5.10 through reduction of minimum lot size.
+Adjacent parcels may be considered as a single parcel for the purposes of design of the development. - 11.
+The Deep Bay Southwest designation is an eligible receiver area for transfer of dwelling unit potential pursuant to Alternative Forms of Rural Development Policies in Section 5.10.
+Despite the maximum increase in number of dwelling units to receiver parcels in Section 5.10, Deep Bay Southwest may have a total of 300 residential units.
+For clarity, this does not include secondary suites, which are permitted in addition to this number. - 12.
+The form of residential development must be consistent with the following: - a) dwelling units must include a mix of housing choices including single, townhouses to a maximum of a four-plex, and courtyard housing; and - b) secondary suites are permitted within single dwelling units. - 13.Residential development is designated a development permit area for establishment of objectives for the form and character of intensive residential and multi-family residential development Area in accordance with Section 488.1 of the Local Government Act. - 14.
+For subdivision of Deep Bay Southwest under the current zoning regulations, the Approving Officer is requested to require the following: